technicated/ts-enums/README.md

   | Case<'array', Person[]>
 ```

 You can access the payload on an instance of your enum using the `p` property.
-However, doing so outside of an `if` / `switch` / etc will return a value whose type is the union of the types of all the payloads, since TypeScript cannot knonw which case your value is.
+However, doing so outside of an `if` / `switch` / etc will return a value whose type is the union of the types of all the payloads, since TypeScript cannot know which case your value is.

 ```typescript
 function makeExample() { ... }